andybest/common-lisp/README.md

 ### Cleaner code

-pngload should be a lot more hackable, and have more of an educational value than png-read, even after adding lots of type declarations and restructuring the code away from its original cleanliness in favor of performance.
+mfiano.file-formats.png should be a lot more hackable, and have more of an educational value than png-read, even after adding lots of type declarations and restructuring the code away from its original cleanliness in favor of performance.

 ### Full support for all chunks